Arslan-Zaidi/popstructure/README.md

 Please cite this paper if you use any of the code in your own analyses.

 The following is a brief description of each folder.
-The wiki page contains additional information on which folder to search for each analysis.
+The [wiki page|Wiki Home] contains additional information on how scripts were chained etc. for each analysis.

 /optimize_migration_rate : scripts used to choose migration rate between demes such that the Fst and genomic inflation (on birthplace) matches that observed in the UK Biobank.